Tuxford: Tuxford bypass

-The proposed (and modest) Tuxford bypass in 1958 was priced at only £204,000, only slightly more than Cromwell at £150,000.
+The proposed (and modest) Tuxford bypass in 1958 was priced at only £204,000, only slightly more than the nearby Cromwell bypass at £150,000.
 In August 1960, the Cromwell to Markham Moor proposed bypass route was completely changed.
-Previously, the 1950s plan was to merely dual the main road, with a small bypass at Tuxford, and diversions at Weston and Scarthingmoor, but it was realised that all gaps should be closed, and that bridges should instead be built..The Tuxford bypass route was fixed on 16 April 1963, and the new route would leave the former 1950s route midway across the Carlton-on-Trent bypass.
+Previously, the 1950s plan was to merely dual the main road, with a small bypass at Tuxford, and diversions at Weston and Scarthingmoor, but it was realised that all gaps should be closed, and that bridges should instead be built.
+The Tuxford bypass route was fixed on 16 April 1963, and the new route would leave the former 1950s route midway across the Carlton-on-Trent bypass.

 Tuxford Bypass started in early December 1965, and was to finish by late 1966 or in early 1967.
 Construction started near Markham Moor at Sibthorpe Hill at East Markham.
 The former roundabout at Markham Moor was previously much more modest, so it was widened; the Markham Moor roundabout was designed for a possible bridge, but traffic flow was not big enough in 1965 for a bridge.
 The Cromwell bypass was largely finished by December 1965, so the Tuxford bypass started when the Cromwell bypass had finished.
 The contractor's depot was at Ashvale, to the south of Tuxford, next to the former Tuxford Central railway station.
 When building the roundabout at Markham Moor, traffic was diverted through East Markham.
-Concrete was made at Cromwell, being made from a Newark quarry.
+Concrete was made at Cromwell, being made from a Newark quarry, at 3,000 tons per day.

 Wet weather delayed construction in October 1966.
 Earth-moving equipment came from Shellabear Price of Walton-on-Thames.
 The bridges were made by Conder (Midlands) Ltd, a structural steelwork company of Burton upon Trent.
 On Friday 30 September 1966, seventy five people from the International Road Federation, from a conference in London, travelled to Cromwell and Tuxford, to see the new slip form method.